Talha-Tahir2001/CODSOFT/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the [MIT License](https://chat.openai.com/c/LICENSE).